anilkumaryn/UIAUTOMATION_WDIO/README.md

 WebdriverIO WEB Testing Demo Project

-Install all packages

-npm install
+Sample for login and create a user peform add cart and checkout ,The Automation Practice site E2E flowwith ui test automation.

 Features WebdriverIO v7 Page Object model, Allure Report,

 Clone the project and for Install run npm @wdio/cli

-To execute the feature file in the terminal,enter npm run test
+To execute the feature file in the terminal,enter npm run test or npx wdio run ./wdio.conf.js to run

 Allure Report (you must have installed allure command line) npm run report